Seven virtues

-In Christian tradition, the seven heavenly virtues combine the four cardinal virtues of prudence, justice, temperance, and fortitude with the three theological virtues of faith, hope, and charity.
+In Christian history, the seven heavenly virtues combine the four cardinal virtues of prudence, justice, temperance, and fortitude with the three theological virtues of faith, hope, and charity.

-The seven capital virtues, also known as contrary or remedial virtues, are those opposite the seven deadly sins.
-They are often enumerated as chastity, temperance, charity, diligence, patience, kindness, and humility.
+The seven capital virtues, also known as seven lively virtues, contrary or remedial virtues, are those opposite to the seven deadly sins.
+They are often enumerated as chastity, temperance, charity, diligence, kindness, patience, and humility.

 Seven heavenly virtues

 Cardinal virtues

-The four cardinal virtues were first defined by 4th-century theologian Ambrose as "temperance, justice, prudence, and fortitude".
+The term "cardinal virtues" (virtutes cardinales) was first used by the 4th-century theologian Ambrose, who defined the four virtues as "temperance, justice, prudence, and fortitude".
 These were also named as cardinal virtues by Augustine of Hippo, and were subsequently adopted by the Catholic Church.
 They are described as "human virtues" in the Catholic Catechism.

 Prior to Ambrose, these four qualities were identified by the Greek philosopher Plato as the necessary character traits of a good man, and were discussed by other ancient authors such as Cicero.
-They can also be found in the Jewish Book of Wisdom, which states that wisdom "teaches moderation and prudence, righteousness and fortitude, and nothing in life is more useful than these."
+They can also be found in the Old Testament Book of Wisdom, which states that wisdom "teaches moderation and prudence, righteousness and fortitude, and nothing in life is more useful than these."